 If you are knee-deep in information security, you might feel like you’ve become a bit worldly-wise about how to detect phishing emails.
 If you are anything like me, you likely ignore about 70% of legitimate emails from co-workers, friends, and family because they fall into that “look suspicious” category (you know the ones, with a generic subject line like “Check this out!” and only a link to an interesting article in the body of the email).

 But most of us have yet to turn paranoid about scrolling through our inbox and are less likely to know the signs of an attack or even know how to validate the integrity of the sender when concerns are raised.
-And while there are many ways in which attackers create and send phishing emails, there are a few best practices every user should know and use to help sort out the real messages from the phony ones.
+And while there are many ways in which attackers create and send phishing emails, there are a few best practices every user should know and use to help sort out the real messages from the fake ones.

-There are a few common things to look for when trying to determine the legitimacy of an email sender.
+There are a few common things to look for when trying to determine the legitimacy of an email.
 Implementing these three common practices will go a long way to protect you from inadvertently sharing your password with an attacker, sending all of your personnel W-2s to cybercriminals, or wiring funds to some crime syndicate.

-The easiest, and still one of the most effective, ways to protect yourself is to verify the sender.
+The easiest, and still one of the most effective, ways to protect yourself is to verify email sender identity.

 First, hover over the “from” display name to see what email address pops up (to hover, move your pointer over the information that you want to verify).
 It’s very common for an attacker to spoof a display name to look like it is coming from someone legitimate, but when you hover over the display name you’ll often find that message is actually coming from someone else.

 Still not convinced?
 If the email is coming from someone you regularly communication with, compare the new message against older ones.
 Does the display name look the same for all emails?
 Is the email signature the same?